“In Europe and America

 Sting, Russians, 1985

-According to Bloomberg, cash demand has been soaring in Russia.
+According to Bloomberg, Money in physical form such as banknotes and coins. demand has been soaring in Russia.
 Approximately 1 trillion rubles ($13.6 billion) have been withdrawn from ATMs and bank branches since the beginning of March, more than during the whole of last year, central bank data show.
 There were 11.2 trillion rubles in circulation on 1 April 2020, according to the Bank of Russia.

 Source: Bank for International Settlements

 According to Bloomberg, daily spikes in demand coincided with Russian President Vladimir Putin’s televised briefings announcing measures to stop the spread of the coronavirus in the country.
 One instance was when Putin announced a tax on bank deposits exceeding 1 million rubles and when he extended confinement measures until May.

 Reuters reported on March 24 that consumer safety watchdog Rospotrebnadzor had encouraged consumers to move to digital payments, citing World Health Organization comments stating that cash could pose a risk of spreading the virus.

 The World Health Organisation has since denied the statement and many central banks have indicated that banknotes are safe to use.
 Bundesbank Executive Board member Johannes Beermann has indicated that the risk of picking up coronavirus via cash is extremely minimal.
 “The probability of becoming ill from handling cash is smaller than from many other objects used in everyday life.
 Banknotes and coins do not pose a particular risk of infection for the public.” he said.